 A massive sports fan, Nathan loves AFL, cricket, football, rugby, basketball and American football.
 Having fractured his ankle playing AFL and experiencing post-surgery complications, Nathan knows how quickly life can change.
 He also has a deep insight into what it takes to recover from an injury and the importance of moving as soon as you can.

 Nathan holds a Bachelor of Exercise Physiology and Bachelor of Business (Accounting).
 He is an Accredited Exercise Physiologist, Accredited Exercise Scientist and is an Exercise and Sports Science Australia Member (ESSAM).

-Providing guidance and support to our patients through carefully structured exercise programs, Jayne is instrumental in improving the quality of life for many of our patients.
+Jayne is an exercise physiologist at Fizzio for Life.
+Providing guidance and support to our patients through carefully structured exercise programs, she is instrumental in improving the quality of life for many of our patients.

 Open-minded, compassionate and super-positive, Jayne instils a feeling of hope and self-belief in our patients.
 This fits beautifully with her motto in life which says, if there’s one thing you spread in this world, let that be kindness.